 As we moved forward through the Cabin we were totally aghast at the STATE of the place.
 We have hundreds of flights under our belts and I have never seen such a disgrace.
-It was like a Bomb had gone off in the cabin.
-Rubbish, Blankets, Pillows, Food, Magazines and even discarded personal belongings.
-We really couldn’t quite believe the uncouthness of our fellow travellers.
+It was like a bomb had gone off in the cabin.
+Rubbish, Blankets, Pillows, Food, Magazines, and even discarded personal belongings.
+We really couldn’t quite believe the uncouthness of our fellow travelers.
 This is no shade on Virgin and Our hearts go out to the poor crew who now have to tidy this mess.
 Seriously people can you not tidy up around yourselves a bit.
 We struggle to see how these people get through life!

 Anyway, in through immigration and we were expecting the worst.
 Last in line at a busy time when the Airport was undergoing renovations.
-But really we breezed through without and issue and straight off to Virgin’s Car Hire* provider Alamo to pick up the Mustang.
+But really we breezed through without an issue and straight off to Virgin’s Car Hire* provider Alamo to pick up the Mustang.
 We had used the online check-in so we were straight to the car and off into the Florida sun.